xszheng2020/lingua/README.md

 Since the configuration file is copied to `dump_dir`, an easy way to iterate is to simply change the config file and launch the same command above.

 ## Debugging
-In order to iterate quickly, it is preferable not to have to wait for a slurm allocation every time.
-You can instead ask slurm to allocate resources for you, then once they're allocated you can run multiple commands on that same allocation.
+In order to iterate quickly, it is preferable not to have to wait for a SLURM allocation every time.
+You can instead ask SLURM to allocate resources for you, then once they're allocated you can run multiple commands on that same allocation.

 For example you can do :